husio/lith/README.md

 ## Quick start

 Lith is a standalone service that can be integrated in many ways.
-You can start a generic demo instance by executing `make run-demo`.
+You can start a generic demo instance by executing `./run run-demo`.
 For more specific setup examples, see [examples](#examples) section.

 ## Examples